Money management guide to financial independence

 Your monthly spending should not exceed your monthly income.
 This sounds simple enough, but unless you’ve taken the time to calculate exactly what you’re making and spending, you might not know how those numbers compare.

-Here’s the thing to keep in mind about credit: It’s important to demonstrate that you can manage it well.
-Not for your parents, but rather for potential lenders you may need to help you fund a car, home or business in the future.
+Here’s the thing to keep in mind about credit: It’s important to demonstrate that you can manage it well for potential lenders you may need to help you fund a car, home or business in the future.

 Consider opening a credit card, and just use it to pay for things that you can afford – not to finance those you can’t.
 Pay it off in full and on time each month, and watch your credit score tick upward.